43 Geography Trivia Questions [With Answers]

 Answer: South Africa, where the two oceans meet at Cape Agulhas.

 Why it trips people: The meeting point isn’t Cape Town (Cape of Good Hope).
 That’s the famous wrong guess.
-Cape Agulhas, about 150 km southeast, is the official dividing line.
-Some geographers note that Egypt and Israel border marginal seas linked to both oceans.
-But South Africa is the only country touching the main basins directly.
+Cape Agulhas, a couple of hours’ drive to the southeast, is the official dividing line.
+Some geographers note that Egypt and Israel border marginal seas linked to both oceans, but South Africa is the only country touching the main basins directly.

 29. Which two South American countries do not border Brazil?
 (Medium)